sharkbit/BadgeApp/README.md

 ========

 Running on CentOs with PHP 7.4
- - Don't forget to enable the PHP repo.
-A good resource is [here}(https://blog.remirepo.net/post/2019/12/03/Install-PHP-7.4-on-CentOS-RHEL-or-Fedora)
+ - Don't forget to enable the PHP repo, a good resource is [remirepo.net](https://blog.remirepo.net/post/2019/12/03/Install-PHP-7.4-on-CentOS-RHEL-or-Fedora)

 Steps to install: